-The Dividend King: Dividend Appreciation ETF (VIG, A)
+The Dividend King: Dividend Appreciation ETF (VIG )

 - Expense Ratio: 0.10%

-This Vangaurd offering is the biggest dividend-focused ETF on the market, with more than $18 billion in total assets under management.
-VIG focuses on dividend paying companies that have a history of increasing dividends for at least 10 consecutive years [see also Dividend ETF Special: 25 Equity ETFs With Attractive Distribution Yields].
+This Vangaurd offering is the largest dividend-focused ETF on the market, with more than $18 billion in total assets under management.
+VIG focuses on dividend-paying companies that have a history of increasing dividends for at least 10 consecutive years [see also Dividend ETF Special: 25 Equity ETFs With Attractive Distribution Yields].

 Consisting of nearly 150 stocks, VIG’s portfolio is nicely spread out across a wide array of sectors, including consumer defensive, industrials, consumer cyclical, and energy equities.
-Top holdings include PepsiCo Inc (PEP).
-Procter & Gamble (PG), Wal-Mart (WMT), and Abbott Laboratories (ABT).
+Top holdings include PepsiCo Inc. (PEP), Procter & Gamble (PG), and Wal-Mart (WMT).

 - Expense Ratio: 0.40%

-DVY’s top holdings include Entergy Corp (ETR), Lockheed Martin Corporation (LMT), Chevron (CVX), and Philip Morris International, Inc. (PM).
-Investors should not that nearly one-third of the fund’s total holdings are allocated to utilities equities.
-But unlike most dividend focused funds, DVY has meaningful exposure to mid and small cap stocks.
+DVY’s top holdings include Entergy Corp.
+(ETR), Lockheed Martin Corporation (LMT), Chevron (CVX), and Philip Morris International, Inc. (PM).
+Investors should note that nearly one-third of the fund’s total holdings are allocated to utilities equities.
+But unlike most dividend-focused funds, DVY has meaningful exposure to mid- and small-cap stocks.

-The Aristocrat: SPDR S&P Dividend ETF (SDY, A-)
+The Aristocrat: SPDR S&P Dividend ETF (SDY )

 - Expense Ratio: 0.35%

-This State Street offering tracks the S&P High Yield Dividend Aristocrats Index, which is comprised of the 50 highest dividend yielding constituents of the stocks of the S&P Composite 1500 Index that have increased dividends every year for at least 25 consecutive years.
+This State Street offering tracks the S&P High Yield Dividend Aristocrats Index, which comprises the 50 highest dividend-yielding constituents of the S&P Composite 1500 Index that have increased dividends every year for at least 25 consecutive years.

 Given SDY’s methodology, the fund offers investors access to stocks that have both capital growth and dividend income characteristics.
-Like DVY, SDY also has meaningful exposure to mid cap stocks, which account for more than one-third of the fund’s total assets.
-And though SDY has only about 95 individual holdings, no single security receives more than a 3.1% weighting, making it relatively well-balanced [see also How To Pick The Right ETF Every Time].
+Like DVY, SDY also has meaningful exposure to mid-cap stocks, which account for more than one-third of the fund’s total assets.
+And though SDY has only approximately 95 individual holdings, no single security receives more than a 3.1% weighting, making it relatively well-balanced [see also How To Pick The Right ETF Every Time].

-The A+ Rated: High Dividend Yield ETF (VYM, A+)
+The A+ Rated: High Dividend Yield ETF (VYM )